Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 [Narrabri Lake, NSW, March 2012]

-Male Superb Fairy-wren in breeding plumage issuing his call
+Lateral view of a male Superb Fairy-wren in breeding plumage issuing it call

 [Narrabri Lake, NSW, March 2012]